-- 3. The Measurable Skill Gains measure is a real-time indicator denoting participants who are making demonstrable progress on a track toward Credential Attainment.
-Please describe how the Board makes use of the information the Measurable Skill Gains measure provides as a means of ensuring the Board reaches its Credential Attainment indicator goal. - 4.
-Please describe the process for monitoring service providers in the local area.
-Include details such as how it is conducted, who is involved, how often, et cetera.
+5. The Measurable Skill Gains (MSG) measure is a real-time indicator denoting participants who are making demonstrable progress on a track toward Credential Attainment.
+Please describe how the Workforce Board makes use of the information the MSG measure provides as a means of ensuring the Local Area achieves its Credential Attainment indicator goal.